 Using Competitor’s Name – While bidding on keywords that contain your competitor’s name is smart & legal, you may get stuck in copyright issues if these keywords are used in your ad’s header.

-Entering Wrong Code – If you enter the wrong keyword code with additional spaces, or parenthesis rather than brackets, or wrong capitalization, it will end up affecting your add negatively.
+Entering Wrong Code – If you enter the wrong keyword code with additional spaces, or parenthesis rather than brackets, or wrong capitalization, it will end up affecting your ad negatively.

-At long last, remember that keyword insertion is beneficial if you use it with highly targeted ad groups.
+At lastly, remember that keyword insertion is beneficial if you use it with highly targeted ad groups.
 E-commerce stores and other industries are the perfect examples of this – given they have multiple products in a particular category.